Photo from Pexels.

-I’ve been critical of the “Fat Acceptance” movement because I think rising obesity worldwide is a health crisis we should do more to address.
-I won’t “accept” soaring rates of obesity and diabetes, but I’ve come to understand that there’s another dimension of this movement that really does warrant support.
+I confess I’ve criticized the “Fat Acceptance” movement.
+We should do more to address rising obesity levels worldwide.
+This is a health crisis we should do more to address.
+I won’t “accept” soaring rates of obesity, diabetes, and other health-related problems.

 It seems many people are cruel to fat people and this needs to stop.